Beside the Mountain

 Oatmeal chocolate chip batter pressed into an 8x8 pan being cut into little squares with a pastry cutter.

 Dump the oat chocolate mixture into an 8x8 greased pan and press into place.
-Cut into 36 squares (6 by 6).
+Cut into squares.
 Refrigerate for at least 15 minutes.
+Enjoy!

 Top tip